gabriel-taufer/blog/src/data/blog/my-path-in-tech.md

 Since then, I've kept growing - working across different parts of the stack and exploring new challenges.
 I've built backend services, frontend interfaces, mobile apps, and data pipelines.
 I even dipped into data engineering, constructing ETL workflows.
 Eventually, this journey led me into a leadership role, guiding a development team at a startup - an experience that has taught me as much about people as it has about code.

 Naturally, these experiences have shaped the way I think about software and programming as a whole.

 It's not just about writing code - it's about solving real problems, communicating clearly, making thoughtful tradeoffs, and building things that last.
 Alignment beats assumption, every time.

-Until now, I've mostly kept that journey to myself, but something tells me it's time to start sharing - not because I have all the answers, but because learning is a constant process and stories like these might help someone else find their path.
+Until now, I've mostly kept that journey to myself, but something tells me it's time to start sharing.

+Not because I have all the answers - spoiler alert, I don't.

+But because learning is a constant process and stories like these might help someone else find their path.

-*"Maybe it will be useful to someone out there."*
+>Maybe it will be useful to someone out there.